[ Legacy of Kain: The Lost Worlds ]

 software by Andrew Fradley, article by Ben Lincoln

-ModelEx is a utility written by Andrew Fradley which can display the 3D object models used in Soul Reaver and convert them to Direct3D format.
+ModelEx is a utility written by Andrew Fradley which can display the 3D object models used in Soul Reaver and Soul Reaver 2 and convert them to Direct3D or Collada format (depending on which version of ModelEx you use).

-It can currently load both objects (including characters/creatures) and rooms from all three versions of the game, as well as load texture data from all three versions of the game and apply it to the models.
-It can export the models (including textures) in .x format for importing into a 3D modeling application.
+It can currently load both objects (including characters/creatures) and rooms from all three versions of Soul Reaver, as well as load texture data from all three versions of the game and apply it to the models.
+It can export the models (including textures) in .x format (ModelEx 3.x) or Collada format (ModelEx 4.x) for importing into a 3D modeling application.

 Andrew has been generous enough to include the source code for his application.